scarlett-de/Zoomcamp_hw/project/README.md

-# Steps of running the project
+# Reproducbility: Steps of running the project

 ## create service account